 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how verapamil works.
+- Some foods and medicines can affect how verapamil works.
 Tell your doctor if you are taking any of the following:

 - Do not drink alcohol while you are using this medicine.